Water on Mars: Martian meteorites

-Geomorphic evidence
+Geomorphic evidence for ancient liquid water

 Lakes and river valleys

-The 1971 Mariner 9 spacecraft caused a revolution in our ideas about water on Mars.
-Huge river valleys were found in many areas.
-Images showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.
-Areas of branched streams, in the southern hemisphere, suggested that rain once fell.
-The numbers of recognised valleys has increased through time.
+The 1971 Mariner 9 spacecraft caused a revolution in our ideas about water on Mars because the images it took showed ancient river beds.
+Huge ancient river valleys were found in many areas.
+Images showed evidence that in the distant past, floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.
+Areas of branched streambeds, in the southern hemisphere, suggested that rain once fell.
+The number of recognised valleys has increased through time.
 Research published in June 2010 mapped 40,000 river valleys on Mars, roughly quadrupling the number of river valleys that had previously been identified.
 Martian water-worn features can be classified into two distinct classes: 1) dendritic (branched), terrestrial-scale, widely distributed, Noachian-age valley networks and 2) exceptionally large, long, single-thread, isolated, Hesperian-age outflow channels.
 Recent work suggests that there may also be a class of currently enigmatic, smaller, younger (Hesperian to Amazonian) channels in the mid-latitudes, perhaps associated with the occasional local melting of ice deposits.

-Some parts of Mars show inverted relief.
-This occurs when sediments are deposited on the floor of a stream and then become resistant to erosion, perhaps by cementation.
-Later the area may be buried.
-Eventually, erosion removes the covering layer and the former streams become visible since they are resistant to erosion.
+Some parts of Mars show inverted relief, which is created in the following way.
+First, sediments are deposited on the floor of a stream and then become resistant to erosion by forming cements made of calcite or iron oxides.
+Eventually, physical or chemical processes remove the surrounding weaker materials and the former streambeds become visible since they are resistant to these processes.
 Mars Global Surveyor found several examples of this process.
 Many inverted streams have been discovered in various regions of Mars, especially in the Medusae Fossae Formation, Miyamoto Crater, Saheki Crater, and the Juventae Plateau.

 A variety of lake basins have been discovered on Mars.
 Some are comparable in size to the largest lakes on Earth, such as the Caspian Sea, Black Sea, and Lake Baikal.
 Lakes that were fed by valley networks are found in the southern highlands.
 There are places that are closed depressions with river valleys leading into them.
 These areas are thought to have once contained lakes; one is in Terra Sirenum that had its overflow move through Ma'adim Vallis into Gusev Crater, explored by the Mars Exploration Rover Spirit.
 Another is near Parana Valles and Loire Vallis.
 Some lakes are thought to have formed by precipitation, while others were formed from groundwater.
 Lakes are estimated to have existed in the Argyre basin, the Hellas basin, and maybe in Valles Marineris.
 It is likely that at times in the Noachian, many craters hosted lakes.
 These lakes are consistent with a cold, dry (by Earth standards) hydrological environment somewhat like that of the Great Basin of the western USA during the Last Glacial Maximum.